karesti/karesti/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Infinispan, specifically developing features such as the Infinispan Console, or the integration with Quarkus, Spring-Boot and Vert.x.
+- 📫 Follow me on @karesti on twitter

 <!--
 **karesti/karesti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.